openaustralia/theyvoteforyou/design_docs/style_guide.md

 ## Use Plain English
 People don’t stop understanding text because it’s written clearly.
 People who have trouble reading English may not understand if you use difficult language.
 Research shows that people who read very well people also prefer plain English.
 It allows them to understand your content as quickly as possible.
-George Orwell would be proud
-“Never use a metaphor, simile, or other figure of speech which you are used to seeing in print.
-Never use a long word where a short one will do.
-If it is possible to cut a word out always cut it out.
-Never use the passive voice where you can use the active.
-Never use a foreign phrase a scientific word or a jargon word if you can think of an everyday English equivalent.
-Break any of these rules sooner than say anything outright barbarous.”

 ## Don’t Use Long Words, buzzwords, or jargon
 Use easy or short words instead of long formal ones.
 Use ‘buy’ instead of ‘purchase’, ‘help’ instead of ‘assist’, ‘about’ instead of ‘approximately’ and ‘like’ instead of ‘such as’.
 Government ‘buzzwords’ and jargon are often vague, and don’t help people understand what is being said.
 The Plain English Campaign have a list of words you can use instead.
 This list is helpful to give you a sense of words which are easier to understand.

 ## Active voice
 Use the active rather than passive voice.
 This will help us write concise, clear content.
 ## Avoid duplication
 Duplicate content confuses people and damages the credibility of Public Whip content.
 If something is written once and links to relevant resources easily and well, people are more likely to trust the content.

 ## Be concise
+To keep content understandable, concise and relevant, it should be:
+* specific
+* informative
+* clear
-To keep content understandable, concise and relevant, it should be: specific informative clear concise (friendliness can lead to a lack of precision and unnecessary words) human (not a faceless machine) serious but not pompous emotionless – adjectives can be subjective and make the text sound more emotive and like spin use words which encourage people to think in a particular way about an issue.
+* concise (friendliness can lead to a lack of precision and unnecessary words) human (not a faceless machine)
+* serious but not pompous
+* emotionless – adjectives can be subjective and make the text sound more emotive and like spin
+* non partisan - only use words which is used by one

 ## You should:
-use contractions (eg can’t, don’t, ) not let caveats dictate unwieldy grammar – eg say ‘You can’ rather than ‘You may be able to’ not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer (Note: words ending in ‘–ion’ and ‘–ment’ tend to make sentences longer and more complicated than they need to be.)
+*use contractions (eg can’t, don’t, they'll, we've, let's ) *not let caveats dictate unwieldy grammar – eg say ‘You can’ rather than ‘You may be able to’ *not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer (Note: words ending in ‘–ion’ and ‘–ment’ tend to make sentences longer and more complicated than they need to be.)

 ## Use Gender-neutral text
 Make sure text is gender neutral wherever possible.
 Use ‘them’, ‘their’, ‘they’ etc.